pyregence/pyretechnics/README.md

 6. Installing the Pyretechnics Library with Guix

-    In order to install the Pyretechnics library into your Guix profile, you can run this command:
+    You have two options for installing the Pyretechnics library locally:

+    First, you can simply install it into a temporary shell environment like so:

     ```sh
-    ./make.sh install
+    ./make.sh install-shell
     ```

-    **NOTE:** You must also install `python` into your Guix profile in order for the correct environment variables to be made available.
-    The command above takes care of this.
+    You can leave this shell by typing `exit`.

+    Your second option is to install the Pyretechnics library into your Guix profile with this command:

+    ```sh
+    ./make.sh install-user
+    ```

     Next, you will need to invoke the following Bash commands in your shell to make the newly installed library available via